 Pursuant to the Conflict Minerals Rules, we conducted a good faith inquiry regarding the country of origin of the Subject Minerals used in connection with our products.
 As part of our inquiry, we continue to monitor smelters previously reported to, or identified by, us as well as those newly identified as part of our inquiry.
 In addition, based on the information we receive through the Conflict Free Smelter Program, an independent third-party audit program, of the Conflict-Free Sourcing Initiative ("CFSI") and the report from the U.S. Department of Commerce on conflict minerals processing facilities, as well as our review of publicly available information about identified smelters, we have identified the country of origin information of the Subject Minerals contained in our products, excluding recycled and scrap sources.
 We believe that this inquiry was reasonably designed to determine whether any of such minerals originated in the Covered Countries or are from recycled or scrap sources.
-Based upon the inquiry undertaken, we were unable to conclude that the Subject Minerals are solely from scrap or recycled sources.
+Based upon the inquiry undertaken, we were unable to conclude that the Subject Minerals did not originate in the Covered Countries or that the Subject Minerals are solely from scrap or recycled sources.
 Accordingly, as required by the Conflict Minerals Rules, because we were unable to conclude the country of origin of the Subject Minerals, we must exercise due diligence on their source and chain of custody.